ivictorborges/ivictorborges/README.md

 # Hello, everyone , I'm Victor Borges !
 ###### Pronouns: He/him (Ele/Dele).
+- I'm accountant, post graduate in Accounting and Law Taxes and Web Development student !
+- On About section, has some technologies that I already learned on @tryber !
+- I always be able to learn more and more, I'm passionate for new challenges !
-- I'm accountant, post graduate in Accounting and Law Taxes and Development Web student.
-I like to play e-games and a lot of other sports ... love animals, the nature and all of good things that we can talk someday, on a possible conversation !
+- I like to play e-games and a lot of other sports ... love animals, the nature and all of good things that we could learn !
 - For me, the most important on human relations is, help each other and, make us envolve !